-(Here at Hammer to Nail are all about true independent cinema.
+(Here at Hammer to Nail, we’re are all about true independent cinema.
 But we also have to tip our hat to the great films of yesteryear that continue to inspire filmmakers and cinephiles alike.
-This week , does Brad Cook believe in life after death after watching the Albert Brooks classic, Defending Your Life?
+This week , does Brad Cook believe in life after death after watching the Albert Brooks classic, Defending Your Life.
 Like what you see here on Hammer to Nail?
 Why not give just $1.00 per month via Patreon to help keep us going?)

 Criterion’s second entry directed by Albert Brooks is Defending Your Life, a film that takes on the ancient question “Is there life after death?” and puts the comedian’s own wry spin on it.
 Brooks plays Daniel Miller, an advertising executive who leaves the office with a bunch of birthday presents only to take his eyes off the road and crash his new Mercedes head-on into a bus.

 Daniel finds himself in Judgment City, where the newly dead must defend specific moments from their lives before two judges, with a prosecutor and a defense attorney on hand.
 If they’re successful, they either move on to the next place in the universe (this is never explained, which is fine) or are sent back to Earth to try again.
 If they need a do-over, their goal in the next life is to learn and increase their brain capacity to the point that they can successfully defend themselves next time.

 While in the midst of his four-day trial, Daniel meets Julia, played by Meryl Streep with her usual aplomb.
 The two quickly fall in love, but Daniel discovers that Julia has led an exemplary life and will almost certainly be moving on to the next place, whereas the tone of his trial has led him to the conclusion that he’ll be going back to Earth.